openwanderer/jsapi/core/examples/README.md

 viewer.setLonLat(-0.9807, 50.966275);
 viewer.setElevation(126);
 ```
-We then specify the heading (yaw, azimuth, bearing) of the panorama.
+We then correct the heading (yaw, azimuth, bearing) of the panorama.
 This is necessary to align the panorama correctly so that markers are at the correct position.
 You need to use a heading in the range -180 -> 0 -> 180.
-Our example panorama has a heading of 3 degrees.
-In a server-based application, the server could
-send the heading back to the client and do this step automatically, but for
-now, we will do it manually.
+Our example panorama needs correcting by 3 degrees clockwise as the heading from the XMP data is 'off' by 3 degrees.
+In a server-based application, the server could send the heading back to the client and do this step automatically, but for now, we will do it manually.
 ```
-viewer.setRotation(3);
+viewer.setRotationCorrection(3);
 ```
 We next set the actual panorama file.
 This is a thin wrapper around the
 equivalent method in Photo Sphere Viewer, and returns a promise which resolves